braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_behavior.md

 {% endtab %}
 {% endtabs %}

-{% alert important %}
+{% alert tip %}
-It's important to ensure your marketing and developer teams coordinate on which key-value pairs will be used (e.g., `feed_type = brand_homepage`), as any key-value pairs marketers input into the Braze dashboard must exactly match the key-value pairs that developers build into the app logic.
+It's important to ensure your marketing and developer teams coordinate on which key-value pairs will be used (for example, `feed_type = brand_homepage`), as any key-value pairs marketers input into the Braze dashboard must exactly match the key-value pairs that developers build into the app logic.
 {% endalert %}

 ## Content Cards as supplemental content